mathewmerrick/dfa/README.md

 - Mathew Merrick :
 - Devon Honig :

-git-lucky will be creating a deterministic finite automata machine which will allow users to create and edit an automata program.
+git-lucky will be creating a deterministic finite automata machine which will allow users to load, create, save and edit and check to see if a string exists within a DFA.

 In the root directory, there are three folders: